 Hunstanton lifeboat “Spirit of West Norfolk” launched on service and on arrival at Heacham the local coastguard team reported to them that the surfer had made it to the shore, but his kite was still out at sea.
 The crew located the kite and after checking the area to make sure no other persons were in trouble brought it back to the boathouse.
 The owner, a local man, who did not require any medical treatment was reunited with his kite.

 H.W.
 5.15 p.m.
 Wind SW5.
 Weather Cloudy.
 Vis.
 Good Sea state choppy.

-At 3.50pm UK Coastguard requested the launch of the Hunstanton RNLI Hovercraft to assist two people cut off by the tide at Titchwell Marsh.
+At 5.15pm UK Coastguard requested the launch of the Hunstanton RNLI Hovercraft to assist four people cut off by the tide at Titchwell marsh

 - Check the weather and tide times.

 - Read signs.
 Be aware of local hazards.

 - If you see someone in danger dial 999 or 112 and ask for the Coastguard who will page us.